Climate change: 2020 ties 2016 as hottest year on record | DW | 08.01.2021

 Europe had an even hotter year with an increase of 0.4 degrees over the record from 2019, while Germany saw its second-hottest year on record, according to the German Metereological Service.

-The biggest increase was seen in the Arctic Ocean and the north of Siberia where temperatures soared to an unprecedented six degrees above the former average.
+The biggest jump was seen in the Arctic Ocean and the north of Siberia, where temperatures soared to an unprecedented six degrees above the former average.

 The report also revealed that carbon dioxide emissions continued to rise, reaching a new high of 431 parts per million by the end of the year.